Poisson-Lie Group structures on semidirect products: Introduction

-The starting observation is that $B$ naturally acts on $\fr b^0$, whence $E$ has a semidirect group structure by combining this action with the linear group structure on $\fr b^0$.
+Our starting observation is that $B$ naturally acts on $\fr b^0$, whence $E$ has a semidirect group structure by combining this action with the linear group structure on $\fr b^0$.
 Our main result (Theorem \ref{thm:PLGS}) is that the Poisson structure on $E$ is multiplicative with respect to this group structure.
 Hence $E$ becomes a Poisson--Lie group.

 This can be further motivated by the fact that, when $B C \subset G$ is dense, the operator algebra associated with $\s{G}_B$ represents a locally compact quantum group, namely the bicrossed product of $B$ and $C$ \cite{MR1969723}.
-In this scheme, the crossed product of $C$ with the function algebra of $B$ corresponds to the quantized algebra of functions on the Poisson--Lie group $E$.
+In this scheme, the crossed product of $C$ with respect to the induced action on the function algebra of $G / C$, identified with the function algebra of $B$, corresponds to the quantized algebra of functions on the Poisson--Lie group $E$.
 However, as the action of $B$ on $C$ is not by group automorphisms, we `break' the group structure on $C$ and look at the semidirect product of $\fr b^0 \simeq \fr c^*$ by $B$.

 As an example, when we start from the matched pair of $\rU(1)$ and the $(a x + b)$-group in $\SU(1, 1)$, we get a double cover of the $\rE(2)$-group as $E$.
 The corresponding Poisson structure is essentially the one studied by Maślanka in \cite{MR1267935}.